elisha2kyakpo1/telegram-bot-capstone/README.md

 # twitter-bot-capstone

-> ### This bot is designed to send daily motivational messages and tell facts about things you didn't know every time the user types their name
+> ### This bot is designed to send daily motivational messages and tell facts about things you didn't know every time the user types /start

 ## Built With
 1.	__Ruby__